 Attention deficit hyperactivity disorder (ADHD) is a developmental disorder characterized by inattention, hyperactivity, and impulsivity.
 It is the most commonly diagnosed behavioral disorder of childhood, affecting 8 - 12% of school-aged children.
 Although many people sometimes have difficulty sitting still, paying attention, or controlling impulsive behavior, people with ADHD find that these symptoms greatly interfere with everyday life.
 Generally, these symptoms appear before age 7 and can lead to problems in school and in social settings.
 One- to two-thirds of all children with ADHD continue to have symptoms when they grow up.
-A diagnosis can be controversial, since there are no lab tests for ADHD and no objective way to measure a child's behavior.
-Some experts also disagree about the best way to treat ADHD, but taking action early can improve a child's educational and social development.
+A diagnosis can be controversial, since there are no lab tests for ADHD, and no objective way to measure a child's behavior.
+There is no best way to treat ADHD, however, experts agree that taking action early can improve a child's educational and social development.

-A person is considered to have ADHD if they have at least six symptoms from the following categories, lasting for at least 2 months.
-In diagnosing children, the symptoms must appear before age 7 and pose a significant challenge to everyday functioning in at least two areas of life (usually home and school).
+A person is diagnosed with ADHD if they have at least 6 symptoms from the following categories, lasting for at least 2 months.
+In diagnosing children, the symptoms must appear before age 7, and pose a significant challenge to everyday functioning in at least 2 areas of life (usually home and school).
 Most children do not show all the symptoms, and they may be different in boys and girls (boys may be more hyperactive and girls more inattentive).

 - Fails to pay close attention to details or makes careless mistakes